tlfvincent/ml-resources/README.md

 ### Time Series

+- [darts](https://github.com/unit8co/darts) - a Python library for easy manipulation and forecasting of time series.
+It contains a variety of models, from classics such as ARIMA to deep neural networks.
+The documentation for this library can be found [here](https://unit8co.github.io/darts/).
+- [luminol](https://github.com/linkedin/luminol) - a lightweight python library for time series data analysis.
+The two major functionalities it supports are anomaly detection and correlation.
+The documentation for this library can be found [here](https://github.com/linkedin/luminol).
 - [Prophet](https://github.com/facebook/prophet) - a library for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
+The documentation for this library can be found [here](https://facebook.github.io/prophet/).
+- [sktime](https://github.com/alan-turing-institute/sktime) - provides an easy-to-use, flexible and modular open-source framework for a wide range of time series machine learning tasks.
+The documentation for this library can be found [here](https://www.sktime.org/en/stable/).
-The documentation for this library can be found [here](https://facebook.github.io/prophet/)
+- [tsfresh](https://github.com/blue-yonder/tsfresh) - automates the extraction of relevant features from time series data.
+The documentation for this library can be found [here](https://tsfresh.readthedocs.io/en/latest/text/introduction.html)

 ### Survival Analysis